supertree-toolkit/stk/doc/gui.rst

     The import tree button.
 Click to import a tree into a source.

 Once done, your tree string will appear in the data panel.
+This will also name the tree in the STK.
+The names follow a standard pattern of "Source_name_d" where d is a number starting from 1.
+You can manually edit the tree name if you wish.

 .. warning:: Avoid non-standard characters in taxa names.
 Your names *must* not contain commas,
     parentheses, colons, asterisks, hyphens, slashes or percentage signs (percentage signs are allowed for non-monophyletic taxa - see later).